marwahfaraj/Automobile_Price_Prediction/README.md

 ![](image/fuel_type.png)

-# Q: Are the expensive cars are more safe?
+# Q: Are the expensive cars more safe?
 Hypothesis testing
 H0=mu for the safety rate of the expensive car = mu of the safety rate of cheap car Ha=mu for the symboling of the expensive car not = mu of the symboling of cheap car